 Please Note: Provisional Airline bookings may be made for the proposed departure date, however, the Mission advised that payments should NOT be made in the event of an unsuccessful application.

 The processing time is twenty one (21) working days from receipt of application if application is complete.

-An application for a critical skills work visa shall be accompanied by proof that the applicant falls within the critical skills category
+An application for a critical skills work visa shall be accompanied by proof that the applicant falls within the